-Aphelion and Perihelion describes the furthest and closest distance the Earth is to the Sun, respectively.
-The Earth is farthest from the Sun (Aphelion) roughly two weeks after the June Solstice, and closest to the Sun (Perihelion) roughly 2 weeks after the December Solstice.
+The terms Aphelion and Perihelion describe the furthest and closest distance the Earth is to the Sun, respectively.
+The Earth is farthest from the Sun (aphelion) roughly two weeks after the summer solstice, and closest to the Sun (perihelion) roughly 2 weeks after the winter solstice.

-At the moment of aphelion, the Sun will be over 94 million miles away (measured center to center), or over 3 million miles farther as compared to when the Earth is closest to it (called perihelion).
+At the moment of aphelion, the Sun will be over 94 million miles away (measured center to center), or over 3 million miles farther as compared to when the Earth is closest to it (perihelion).
 The actual number varies year over year.

 If you ask most people which month of the year they think Earth is closest to the Sun, most would probably say during June, July, or August.
 But our warm weather doesn’t relate to our distance from the Sun.
 It’s because of the 23.5-degree tilt of the Earth’s axis that the Sun is above the horizon for different lengths of time at different seasons.
 The tilt determines whether the Sun’s rays strike us at a low angle or more directly.

 Even though most of us learned in school that seasons are controlled by the tilt of the Earth’s axis, rather than by its distance from the Sun, many people forget.
 We experience summer or winter conditions based on whether our half of the Earth is pointed toward the Sun or away from it.
 While we’re battling ice and snow in the Northern Hemisphere, our neighbors to the south are enjoying summer, and vice versa.

 At New York’s latitude, the more nearly-direct rays at the summer solstice of June 21st, bring about three times as much heat as the more slanting rays at the Winter Solstice on December 21.
 Heat received by any region is dependent upon the length of daylight and the angle of the Sun above the horizon.
 Hence the noticeable differences in temperatures that are registered over different parts of the world.